josephresearch/MpipiStructureScript/README.md

 There are two ways of operating this program.

 ----------METHOD 1----------
+Run from the command line using: python3 seq2config.py

-The first is to provide a sequence text file.
+You must provide a sequence text file.
 This sequence text file must be in the same directory/folder as seq2config.py.
 The sequence text file must be named seq.txt .
 Within that file, the amino acids must be listed as